codio/site/source/docs/dashboard/account/cussupport.html.md

 - if on the Dashboard, by selecting the **Help** button from the left-hand menu.
 - or if you have a project/unit open, from the top menu bar using Help>Documentation

-Our customer team is available to help you with any questions from 9am - 5:30pm London GMT time, Monday through Friday.

 To contact us:

 - There is a contact button on the bottom right hand corner of our website.